telefonicaid/iot-activation/tutorials/RaspberryPi_StarterKit.md

 ```
 ![pic](pictures/Raspberry/Raspi_gsm_test.png)

-the inet adrress label shows your Raspberry's IP
+the inet address label shows your Raspberry's IP

 ##### How Test your new connection
 :thumbsup: To make sure that the transmission is done through the USB modem, in this step we recommend disabling the wifi connection.
 To deactivate the wifi connection click on the network symbol in the upper right corner
 and press **Turn off Wi-fi**.

-A easiest way of test your connectivity is make ping a website.
+An easiest way of test your connectivity is make ping a website.
 Use the next command
 ````
 ping www.telefonica.com